From hearing her speak, it would be impossible to tell the child reciting the ancient Chinese poem is a foreigner.

 Seven-year-old Fatemeh Nozzari Varkani participated in the reading and reciting ancient poetry competition at the No 3 Primary School of Heping District in Shenyang, capital of northeast China's Liaoning Province.

-The poem she chose was "Overview the Lushan Waterfall" by Li Bai (701-762).
+The poem she chose was "Overview the Lushan Waterfall'' by Li Bai (701-762).

 Fatemeh's parents are both foreigners.
 Her mother, Suzaane Scruggs is from the United States while her father, Manouchehr Nozzari Varkani is from Iran.

-For them, China is not only the place where they met but also the place where their dreams came true.
+But for them, China is not only the place where they met but also the place where their dreams came true.

 They run a language center here that has more than 1,000 students and is one of the most famous in Shenyang.